birdandhike.com logo

 Shrubs Around Las Vegas, Vegetation Around Las Vegas

-General: Goldenhills (Encelia farinosa), also called Brittlebush, is a rounded, knee-high to thigh-high shrubs with relatively large gray leaves and with many flower stalks extending above the tight ball of leaves.
+General: Brittlebush (Encelia farinosa), also called Goldenhills, is a rounded, knee-high to thigh-high shrub with relatively large gray leaves and with many flower stalks extending above the tight ball of leaves.
 Each flower stalk is tipped with a large, yellow, daisy flower.
-The flower stalks are branched persist after the leaves are dropped.
+The flower stalks are branched and persist after the flower petals have dropped.
+The leaves covered in soft, canescent (felt-like) hairs.

 Brittlebush is a common component of vegetation communities along washes, on bajadas, and on the lower slopes of mountains in the Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zone.
 It can also be common component of hot, dry vegetation communities in the Lower Sonoran (Creosote-Bursage Flats) life zone.

-Brittlebush is similar to a related species, Virgin River Brittlebush (Encelia virginensis), but in Virgin River Brittlebush, the flower stalks are unbranched and the leaves are smaller.
+Brittlebush is similar to a related species, Virgin River Brittlebush (Encelia virginensis), but in Virgin River Brittlebush, the flower stalks are unbranched, and the leaves are smaller and rough-hairy.

 Family: Sunflower (Asteraceae).